 The end of discharge criterion is reached when the break-off criterion is met.

-The equivalence between the break-off criterion during the certification and the Part A verification shall be demonstrated to the responsible authority[, if applicable].
+The equivalence between the break-off criterion during the certification and the Part A verification shall be demonstrated to the responsible authority, if applicable.

 The break-off criterion is reached, for the constant velocity method test and for the transient cycle method test, when in the last part of the test over a distance ∆km equivalent to 5 per cent of the total available energy of the battery, the |∆EREESS,∆km|/∆km is equal to or less than 3 per cent of the cumulative UBE/(total distance travelled - ∆km) (energy consumption before the last ∆km)